sebarmano/garage/README.md

 (https://codeclimate.com/github/sebarmano/garage)

-Ruby on Rails work in progress application to manage a car workshop.
+Ruby on Rails work in progress application to manage a car repair shop.
 The main features are:

 - Appointment management with booking and confirmation from an admin.
 - Customer cars and personal data regitration.
-- Email/SMS confirmation and reminders for appointmetns.
+- Email/SMS confirmation and reminders for appointments.
 - Employees management with task management based on appointments.
 - Reporting tool for jobs done, revenues, replacements inventory, etc.
+- Internationalization/localization as the app is primarily going to be used by a shop in a Spanish speaking country.

 ## Getting Started